fhumayun/docker-dynamic-osmosis/README.md

 Crosstool-NG builds the toolchain, and provides a baseline set of tools used to create specific cross compiler toolchains down the line (see cross-toolchain below).

+## Osmosis

+Build the docker images for running osmosis on Ubuntu and Centos and push them to ECR.

 ## cross-toolchain